Ranko1996/firebase-admin/README.md

 ## Description

-This project is a web application for managing products built with the Angular framework and Firebase database.
-It also includes a mini Node.js project that serves for user authorization with admin privileges.
+This Node.js project serves as an authorization server for the Angular & Firebase Product Management Project.
+It handles user authorization with admin privileges using Firebase.

 ## Table of Contents